NHSDigital/record-a-vaccination-guidance/app/onboarding-organisations.md

 ---
 layout: page
-title: How to onboard and offboard organisations
+title: Guidance for regional leads
 analytics_key: how-to-onboard-organisations
 ---
+How to onboard and offboard organisations, and how to give organisations access to additional vaccine types.

 ## Onboarding an organisation

 Follow these steps if you are a regional lead responsible for inviting organisations to use the Record a vaccination service (RAVS).